Chapter 4 : Too late to say sorry

-“Well what is it?”
+“Well, what is it?”
 Ted demanded sternly, “I had to leave work early for this.
 What could our children have done?
-Skip classes?”
+Did they skip classes?”

-“It’s more serious then that I’m afraid,” Flitwick said gravely, faltering again for a moment before looking at Louis again, who gave a small nod and screwed his eyes up tightly in fear at the repercussions, “Freya is pregnant.”
+“It’s more serious than that, I’m afraid,” Flitwick said gravely, faltering again for a moment before looking at Louis again, who gave a small nod and screwed his eyes up tightly in fear at the repercussions, “Freya is pregnant.”

 The whole room was filled with a stunned silence, interrupted only by Freya’s own sobs; she had now buried her head in her hands.
 Ted and Diane had frozen, Ted’s hands tightening on the back of the chair his daughter was sat in as he processed the information.
 Louis could hear his mother’s mutterings in French of astonishment as he heard his father walk closer to his chair, sensing him near him but too scared to open his eyes and see them hating him.

-“How far along?”
+“How far along is she?”
 Louis heard his mother stutter from above him, he winced from the crushed tone in Fleur’s voice.

 “Louis has informed me that he is guessing around three to four months,” Flitwick told them; Louis had divulged everything to the Headmaster in the time that they were waiting for Freya and their parents to arrive.